Today I’m sharing a top list of resources for writers, especially those who are struggling to earn money.

 If you’ve written a book, you have a lot of material to use in speeches, workshops, or other live events.

 Are you earning money, but it’s not quite enough?
-It’s okay to have a day job/gig while you write (if need be)
+It’s okay to keep a day job/gig while you write (if need be)

 If you have to hold down a job while you write in your spare time, it may be less painful if the job is easy.